Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Comments that are bad for your SEO take moderation to remove, and spam bots make this an uphill battle for some sites, so some take the easiest route and remove the comments section altogether.
 It is certainly less work for the administrator than requiring every comment to require an editor’s approval.

-Comments sections are prone to spam bots that paste totally unrelated links, and even with moderation, if you don’t work fast enough, these bad links can hurt your site’s rankings with search engines.
+Comments sections are prone to spambots that paste totally unrelated links, and even with moderation, if you don’t work fast enough, these bad links can hurt your site’s rankings with search engines.
 No following comment links reduces the negative value of those links, but the placement of comment spam on your site can still look bad to readers.

 If people are arguing with each other and insulting each other in the forum, the website faces the growing risk of legal liability for providing the forum for it to occur in the first place.
 The website doesn’t have to sanction the doxing of people, insults or threats.
 It may be sued simply for letting such information be posted and doing nothing about it.
-It is simpler to remove the comments section than allow it to be abused.
+It is simpler to remove the comments section entirely than it is to allow it to be abused.

 Vaguely positive comments don’t help your SEO and can hurt your site’s reputation with readers.
 A series of “good read!” and “love your stuff!” comments can look fake.